 Step 13.
 Define Seeding and Mapping Settings

-The Seeding step is available if you have selected the Replica seeding option at the Name step of the wizard.
-You can use this step to configure replica seeding and mapping for the replication job.
+The Seeding step is available if you have selected the Replica seeding check box at the Name step of the wizard.

 If you use replica seeding or mapping, make sure that you select correct backup infrastructure components for the job: source-side backup repository for metadata and backup proxies.
 It is recommended that you explicitly assign backup proxies in the production site and disaster recovery (DR) site.
 For more information, see Specify Data Transfer Settings.